Shape: Similarity classes

-A polygon $(z_1, z_2,...z_n)$ has a shape defined by n – 2 complex numbers $S(z_j, z_{j+1}, z_{j+2}), \ j=1,...,n-2.$ The polygon bounds a convex set when all these shape components have imaginary components of the same sign.
+A polygon $(z_1, z_2,...z_n)$ has a shape defined by n − 2 complex numbers $S(z_j, z_{j+1}, z_{j+2}), \ j=1,...,n-2.$ The polygon bounds a convex set when all these shape components have imaginary components of the same sign.

 Human perception of shapes

 Human vision relies on a wide range of shape representations.
 Some psychologists have theorized that humans mentally break down images into simple geometric shapes (e.g., cones and spheres) called geons.
-Others have suggested shapes are decomposed into features or dimensions that describe the way shapes tend to vary, like their segmentability, compactness and spikiness.
+Meanwhile, others have suggested shapes are decomposed into features or dimensions that describe the way shapes tend to vary, like their segmentability, compactness and spikiness.
 When comparing shape similarity, however, at least 22 independent dimensions are needed to account for the way natural shapes vary.

 There is also clear evidence that shapes guide human attention.